pratapdesai/record_sync/DESIGN.md

 |POST	|/v1/sync/rules|	Dynamically update sync rules (without S3)

 ## 7. Rules Engine
-Supports dynamic rule updates via the API (/v1/sync/rules)

-Example rules:

-required fields (e.g. “email” must exist)

-disallow if a flag like do_not_sync is set

-Rules are stored in memory and also persisted to rules.json

-No dependency on S3 (simpler, safer)

-Can easily be moved to Postgres for durability later

-Transform Layer
-Each CRM plugin provides a transform() method

-Maps internal schema fields to the CRM’s expected fields

-Example: first_name → FirstName for Salesforce

-This is flexible and future-proof, supporting:

-new fields

-versioned CRM APIs

-schema migrations

-Rate Limiting
-Sliding window algorithm per CRM

-Flushes queued records in controlled batches

-Each CRM has configurable:

-batch_size

-flush_interval

-rate_limit_per_minute

-Dynamic override API supports changing these at runtime

-Error Handling & Retries
-transient failures retried up to 3 attempts (Tenacity)

-circuit breaker pattern to stop repeated failures

-permanent validation errors (e.g. missing required field) do not retry

-manual retries available on demand

-logs every attempt for audit

-Status Tracking
-StatusManager tracks status of each record in memory

-Can easily migrate to Postgres later

-Provides a GET /v1/sync/status/{record_id} to inspect

-queued

-synced

-failed

-skipped_by_rule

-Observability
-Structured JSON logs via Loguru

-Logs written to file and console

-Easily ingestible by CloudWatch, ELK, or Splunk

-Stats can be exported to metrics if needed

-Hooks for OpenTelemetry tracing ready to add

-Dynamic Config
-ConfigManager uses config.ini to load defaults

-/v1/sync/config-override API lets you change:

-batch_size

-flush_interval

-rate limits

-API hosts

-New configs are stored in memory

-A new batch will pick them up

-Scaling Considerations
-300 million records/day target

-horizontally scalable FastAPI containers on ECS Fargate

-Redis cluster to handle massive throughput

-RDS Postgres for durable metadata

-CloudWatch for metrics/alarms

-SSM Parameter Store for secure secrets

-ALB in front of FastAPI

-SQS could also be plugged for decoupling

-Kafka if event fan-out is needed

-Security
-Internal System A authenticates using API keys

-record_sync_service authenticates to CRM via JWT (or OAuth)

-Rules update API should be protected with a strong admin API key or OAuth (planned)

-Config override also to be protected

-No sensitive secrets in code

-Extensibility
+* evaluated on each sync request
+* rules defined in rules.json
+* supports required fields and disallowed conditions
+* Supports dynamic rule updates via the API (`/v1/sync/rules`)
+* Future
+  * Rules.json can be pulled from S3 and rules_engine_s3.py provides interfaces to pull rules from S3
+  * Can easily be moved to Postgres for durability later

+## 8. Transform Layer

+- Each CRM plugin provides a transform() method
+- Maps internal schema fields to the CRM’s expected fields
+- Example: first_name → FirstName for Salesforce
+- This is flexible and future-proof, supporting:
+  - new fields
+  - versioned CRM APIs
+  - schema migrations

+## 9. Rate Limiting

+- Sliding window algorithm per CRM
+- Flushes queued records in controlled batches
+- Each CRM has :
+  - configurable `batch_size`
+  - configurable `flush_interval`
+  - configurable `rate_limit_per_minute`

+- Dynamic override API supports changing the CRM rate limiting configs at runtime

+## 10. Retry and Circuit Breaker
+- transient failures retried 3 times
+- exponential backoff with Tenacity
+- circuit breaker: prevents flooding CRM on repeat failures
+- manual retry endpoint for user-triggered reattempt for on demand retries.
+- permanent validation errors (missing required field, etc.) are not retried

+## 11. Status Tracking
+ - StatusManager tracks status of each record in memory

+ - Can easily migrate to Postgres later

+ - Provides a GET `/v1/sync/status/{record_id}` to inspect
+   - queued
+   - synced
+   - failed
+   - skipped_by_rule

+## 12. Observability

+- Structured JSON logs via Loguru

+- Logs written to file and console

+- Easily ingestible by CloudWatch, ELK, or Splunk

+- Stats can be exported to metrics if needed

+- Hooks for OpenTelemetry tracing ready to add

+## 13. Dynamic Config
+ - ConfigManager uses config.ini to load defaults

+- `/v1/sync/config-override` API lets you change:
+  - batch_size
+  - flush_interval
+  - rate limits
+  - API hosts

+- New configs are stored in memory

+- A new batch will pick them up

+## 14. Scaling Considerations
+ - 300 million records/day target
+- horizontally scalable FastAPI containers on ECS Fargate
+- Redis cluster Can be integrated to handle massive throughput
+- RDS Postgres can be considered for durable metadata
+- CloudWatch for metrics/alarms
+- SecretManager  Store for secure secrets
+- LB in front of FastAPI
+- SQS could also be plugged for decoupling
+- Kinesis/Kafka if event fan-out is needed

+## 15. Security

+- Internal System A authenticates using API keys

+- record_sync_service authenticates to CRM via JWT (or OAuth)

+- Rules update API should be protected with a strong admin API key or OAuth (planned)
+- Config override also to be protected
+- No sensitive secrets in code

+## 16. Extensibility

 Adding a new CRM:

-create a new MyCRM subclass of BaseCRM
+- create a new MyCRM subclass of BaseCRM

-define:
+- define:

-identify()
+  - identify()

-transform()
+  - transform()

-push()
+  - push()

-register in SyncManager
+- register in SyncManager

-done!
+- done!

-Trade-offs
+## 17. Trade-offs

 ✅ Chose single sync endpoint:

+- Why you don’t see explicit CRUD?
+  - explicit CRUD routes would be more RESTful but harder to batch
+  - In the code so far, the operation field on the sync requests carries the CRUD intention (create, read, update, delete) — but did not explicitly break them into separate routes, because “single sync endpoint” pattern is being followed that takes the operation type in the payload and then applies a transformation.

-easier batching
+- easier batching

-simpler idempotency
+- simpler idempotency

-fewer routing changes if new operations arise
+- fewer routing changes if new operations arise

 ✅ Separate CRUD routes would add discoverability, but reduce batching benefits → event-driven is better here